What is the Prevent strategy?

 What does this mean in practice?

 Many of the things we already do in school to help children become positive, happy members of society also contribute to the Prevent strategy.
 These include: Exploring other cultures and religions and promoting diversity, challenging prejudices and racist comments, developing thinking skills and a strong, positive self-identity and promoting the spiritual, moral, social and cultural development of pupils, as well as British values such as democracy.

 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure they can’t access extremist and terrorist material, or by vetting visitors who come into school to work with pupils.

-If you, as parents, have any concerns about children or adults in the respect of extremist views feel free to discuss this with Mrs Disney or myself in confidence.
+If you, as parents, have any concerns about children or adults in the respect of extremist views feel free to discuss this with Miss Harding in confidence.